SpinStabilized/dbot/README.md

 ### Prerequisites

-The only pre-requisits to get up and running are Python 3 with `pipenv`.
+The only pre-requisites to get up and running are Python 3 with `pipenv`.
 While `pipenv` is not required it makes installation of packages for the project trivial.

 * Python 3
   This is highly system dependent.
 On Windows I recommend using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [Chocolatey](https://chocolatey.org/) and on OS X I can *highly* recommend [Homebrew](https://brew.sh/).